12 Steps to an Ohio Dealers License

 8. Display Lot

-at least 3500 square feet.
+building.
 The display lot, like

 your building, must be separated from any other business,